 - pSEO Variation 2: “CRM Software for Roofing Contractors (Focusing on Mobile Invoicing).”

-My Manual Grunt-Work Stack which i used
+My Manual Grunt-Work Stack

-- The Spreadsheet: I built a simple tracker in Google Sheets with strict columns: Target Keyword, Specific Audience, Unique Pain Point, and a Real-World Case Study.
+- The Spreadsheet: I built a tracker in Google Sheets with strict columns: Target Keyword, Specific Audience, Unique Pain Point, and a Real-World Case Study.

-⚠️ The Execution Bottleneck (The Burnout Trap)
+⚠️ The Execution Bottleneck

-Publishing 100 articles is useless if Google cannot crawl them, and if AI cannot understand how they relate to each other.
+If you take only one thing away from this entire playbook, let it be this: Publishing 100 articles is useless if Google cannot crawl them, and if AI cannot understand how they relate to each other.
 Orphan pages die in 2026.

 How the Spiderweb Works (For Google and AI)